 0 Essay(s) Pending (Possible Points: 0)

-The 2 primary goals for the initial management of septic shock are: (choose the 2 that apply)CorrectIncorrect
+2 of the primary goals for the initial management of septic shock are: (choose the 2 that apply)CorrectIncorrect

-(True or False) Since the primary objective in septic shock is to reestablish adequate tissue oxygenation, respiratory support (Airway/Breathing) should be made a high priority.CorrectIncorrect
+(True or False) Since a fundamental principle in septic shock is to reestablish adequate tissue oxygenation, respiratory support (Airway/Breathing) should be made a high priority.CorrectIncorrect